njmulsqb/njmulsqb.github.io/_posts/2023-09-23-The-Blitzkrieg-Effect-Infiltrating-an-Enterprise-Active-Directory-Environment.md

 ## Compromising the AD environment (again) with low-privileged user

-The user I created was given the username "test" and password was given the same as the previous user's password i.e. "ChangeMe!"
+The user I created was given the username "test" and password was given the same as the previous user's password i.e. "ChangeMe!" and role of Domain User only.

 With this user, I ran bloodhound via the Kali VM to map out the AD environment and it gave lots of information.
 Strangely, I was able to run bloodhound on DC01 and DC02 but not on DC03 and DC04 and supposedly those DNS configurations were to be blamed here too.